Skip to main content

 Is the resource just for years 7-8 and years 9-10?

-No, the resource will be expanding to cover years 5 and 6, with plans to have the teaching and learning materials for these year levels available before the end of Term 1, 2024.
+No, the resource will be expanding to cover years 5 and 6, with plans to have the teaching and learning materials for these year levels available by the start of Term 1 2025.
 Teachers will be able to draw on any of the materials across the full resource suite (years 5-6, years 7-8, years 9-10) depending on the needs and capabilities of their students.

 The resource has been mapped to the Australian Curriculum, will the resource be mapped to the Victorian Curriculum as well?